MarlinMyrte/First-Minutes/README.md

 ## First, we're going to check whether there is any pattern in scoring in each minute
 For this, we're going to create a metric to count points per minute for each quarter and calculate the average points per minute (ppm) for each minute.
-For our analysis we are going to use NBA play-by-play data from the 2021-2022 season up to now (January 31st 2022).
+For our analysis we are going to use NBA play-by-play data from the 2021-2022 season up to now (February 28th 2022).

 Before doing that we want to clean the dataset:
 - We separate the minutes from the clock columns